 Sweet Onion Pie Recipe

-Chock-full of sweet onions, this creamy pie makes a scrumptious addition to the brunch buffet.
-By using less butter to cook the onions and substituting lighter ingredients, I cut calories and fat from this tasty dish. —Barbara Reese, Catawissa, Pennsylvania
+Loaded with sweet onions, this creamy pie makes a scrumptious addition to the brunch buffet.
+By using less butter to cook the onions and substituting lighter ingredients, I cut calories and fat from the tasty dish. —Barbara Reese, Catawissa, Pennsylvania

 - 2 sweet onions, halved and sliced